Arts Education Program Policies

 For group classes and ensembles:

-• There are no make-up sessions for student absences.
+• There are no make-up sessions for participant absences.

 • Instructors will make up sessions for all missed group classes and ensembles due to teacher absence.